AudreyRWilliams/static-website-terraform/README.md

 # Deploy A Static Website Using Terraform
 This project will create an S3 bucket configured for static website hosting.
 The site files will be uploaded via Terraform.
+A bucket policy (like the IAM policy) allows the site to viewed by the pulic.  **AWS requires disabling S3 block public access for such a public website and adding a bucket policy.**
 ## 1 - Prerequites (on your machine or Codespace)
 - AWS account & access key (access key id + secret) with permission to create S3 buckets & policies.
 - Terraform installed (recommended v1.x).
 If you’re in a Codespace you can install Terraform with the official binary (or use the HashiCorp Codespace feature).